axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/axon-ivy-portal/index.rst

 ***************

-**Axon Ivy Portal** is the centerpiece for your daily work with the applications you / your company implemented using the Axon Ivy Digital Business Platform.
+**Axon Ivy Portal** is the centerpiece for your daily work with the applications you / your company implemented using the Axon Ivy Platform.
 With a web-based, modern interface the Portal provides you with key functionalities on all your devices: